Charles L. McNary: Family and legacy

 On December 29, 1923, McNary married for the second time, to Cornelia Woodburn Morton.
 He met Morton at a dinner party during World War I, in her hometown of Washington, D.C.
 Before the marriage, she had worked as his private secretary.
 As with his first marriage, his second did not produce children, but Charles and Cornelia adopted a daughter, Charlotte, in 1935.

 In 1926, McNary built a new $6,000 ranch-style house, which he designed himself, along two creeks on his farm north of Salem.
 His estate, called "Fir Cone", featured a putting green, rose garden, tennis court, fishpond, and arboretum, and more than 250 acre of trees.
 Fir Cone was described as Oregon's Monticello by later Senator Richard L. Neuberger, as it hosted many meetings with politicians from the national stage.
 The farm included 110 acre of nut and fruit orchards, through which McNary helped establish the filbert industry in Oregon and on which he developed the Imperial prune.

 After complaining of headaches and suffering slurred speech beginning in early 1943, McNary went to the Bethesda, Maryland, Naval Hospital on November 8, 1943, where doctors diagnosed a malignant brain tumor.
 They removed it that week, and McNary was released from the hospital on December 2, but the cancer had already spread to other parts of his body.
 He and his family departed for Fort Lauderdale, Florida, to spend the winter.
 He partly recovered from the surgery, but by February 24, 1944, when he was re-elected as Republican Senate leader, he was comatose.
-Charles L. McNary died in Fort Lauderdale.
+The next day, McNary died in Fort Lauderdale.
 He was given a state funeral, during which his body lay in state in the chamber of the Oregon House of Representatives at the Oregon State Capitol, Salem, and then was buried in Belcrest Memorial Cemetery in Salem.
 At the time of his death, McNary held the record for longest-serving senator from Oregon — 9,726 days in office.
 This mark held for nearly 50 years, until broken by Mark O. Hatfield in 1993.

-McNary's running mate, Willkie, died eight months later on October 8.
-It was the first, and to date only time both members of a major-party presidential ticket died during the term for which they sought election.
-Had they been elected, the Presidential Succession Act of 1886 would have been invoked upon Willkie's death, and his Secretary of State would have been sworn in as acting president for the remainder of the term ending on January 20, 1945.